NavBernal/CCNA/Day 17 - VLANs (Part 2).md

 - This is the network topology we'll use for this video
 - Note that VLAN10 is split between two switches
 - This is very common, as departments in a company aren't always split up exactly by location
-- You might have some engineers on one floor fo the building, and some on a different floor
+- You might have some engineers on one floor of the building, and some on a different floor
 - We're still using only access ports
 - There are two links between SW1 and SW2, one for VLAN10, and one for VLAN30
 - There must be a link in VLAN10 between the two switches because VLAN10 PCs are connected to both SW1 and SW2